SaadShaikh1234/Movie-Ticket-Booking-System-using-MySQL-Workbench/README.md

 # Movie-Ticket-Booking-System-using-MySQL-Workbench
-This SQL-based Movie Ticket Booking System manages movie schedules, bookings, and theater operations across six key tables.
-It showcases practical database management in the entertainment industry.
+The Movie Ticket Booking System is a database designed to manage movie schedules, customer bookings, and theater operations efficiently.
+It comprises six key tables—Movies, Theaters, Screens, Showtimes, Customers, and Bookings—to model the relationships between entities.
+This project demonstrates essential SQL concepts such as data organization, relationships, and advanced queries.
+It provides a practical approach to understanding database management in real-world scenarios, particularly in the entertainment industry.